A solar cell is the basic component of solar modules. Cells are manufactured from wafers.

 Commonly called a “solar panel,” a PV module is composed of multiple solar cells that are electrically connected to increase the total power output and are encapsulated in tempered glass for weather protection and ease of handling.

 Silicon is a metal and, therefore, its atoms are organized into a crystalline structure.
-Monocrystalline refers to silicon that is pulled as a single, completely homogenous crystal, as SolarWorld does in the USA.
+Monocrystalline refers to silicon that is pulled as a single, completely homogenous crystal.
 Monocrystalline PV cells are generally the most efficient and reliable available.

 The abbreviation for megawatt, a unit of power or capacity of a generator.
 1 MW = 1,000 kW = 1,000,000 W.